devisechain/Devise/README.rst

 .. code-block:: python

     from devise import DeviseClient
-    # Create a devise client object to interact with our smart-contracts and API.
+    # Create a Devise client object to interact with our smart contracts and API.
     devise_client = DeviseClient(account='0xd4a6B94E45B8c0185...', password='<your password>')